Tenderly/vnet-github-action/README.md

 ### Foundry Pipeline

-This pipeline runs tests against a Tenderly fork and deploys verified contracts to a Virtual TestNet.
+This pipeline runs tests and deploys verified contracts to a Virtual TestNet.
 Virtual TestNets provide a persistent environment, making them ideal for staging and integration testing.

 ```yaml
 name: Foundry Pipeline